MLee2324/posturechecker/README.md

 The application will:

 - Open the webcam
+- Detect body landmarks using MediaPipe Pose
 - Extract posture features
-- Load the trained model
+- Load the trained Random Forest model
-- Predict Good or Bad posture in real time
+- Predict posture in real time
-- Display posture status on screen
+- Display posture status on the screen
-- Play an audio alert when poor posture is detected
+- Play an audio alert while poor posture is detected

-Press:
+### Controls

 ```text
 Q = Quit